 A divorce can be costly if not handled in a frugal and expeditious manner.
 Between filing and legal fees, you could easily spend thousands or tens of thousands of dollars to formally dissolve your marriage.
-Therefore, it is in your interest to collect all necessary documents before you file to ensure that you don’t spend more on legal fees and other costs that you can afford.
+Therefore, it is in your best interest to collect all necessary documents before you file to ensure that you don’t spend more on legal fees and other costs that you can afford.

 Need more information?
 Speak to our attorneys.
-We have some of the NYC divorce attorneys working for us.
+We have some of the best NYC divorce attorneys working for us.

 Spodek Law Group have offered me excellent support and advice thru a very difficult time.
 I feel I've dealt with someone who truly cares and wants the best outcome for you and yours.
 I'm extremely grateful for all the help Spodek Law Group has offered me.
 I can't recommend them enough.